 Yeast raised pancakes are a bit heartier and chewier than their baking powder-raised cousins, but they also have so much flavor and are not really that much harder to make.
 You just have to wait for a little while for the yeast to perk up.

-And if you’re not up for a little yeast-raised action, try my scalable recipe for Pancakes for One made without eggs.
+And if you’re not up for a little yeast-raised action, I have baking powder-raised chocolate pancakes that are super good.
+You can also try my scalable recipe for Pancakes for One made without eggs.
 Still one of my favorite ways to get an easy pancake fix!

 For ease of browsing, here are all of my breakfast recipes.